Digestive Enzyme Supplements Review

 - Products with single serving weights of 5 grams or more which are not marketed for children may not exceed 2.5 mcg per serving or 4.0 mcg per daily serving.

-Arsenic: Contain less than 10 micrograms of arsenic per daily serving (EPA limit - based on 1 liter of water).
+Arsenic: Contain less than 10 micrograms of total arsenic and no more than 5 micrograms of inorganic arsenic per daily serving (EPA limit and state of New Jersey - based on 1 liter of water).

 Back to review